 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss shopping and technology.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Is technology making your shopping more convenient?
 If so, what technologies make your shopping experience better and more enjoyable?

 Interviewer: Do you often shop online?
 Do you think online shopping will eventually replace physical stores in the future?
-Why?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Educational solutions».
+Imagine that you and your friend are doing a school project “Time to choose a career”.
 You have found some photos to illustrate it but for technical reasons you cannot send them now.
 Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- express your opinion on the subject of the project – whether you would prefer to have a smart learning environment and why.
+- express your opinion on the subject of the project – when you decided on your career and why.